Poland

 Betclic6.96%

-*BAP (Brand's Accumulated Power) - Accumulated Brand Power, reflects the brand's share of consumer interest in the online gambling market The relative presence of the brand in the country Next is the BAP chart:
+*BAP (Brand's Accumulated Power) - accumulated brand power, reflects the brand's share of consumer interest in the online gambling market.
+The relative presence of a brand in a country.
+The BAP graph is presented below:

-Data for the section is provided by an analytical service Blask.com.
-The service's database currently provides information for more than 80+ countries and more than 2,500 brands.
+Data for the section is provided by the analytical service Blask.com..
+At the moment, the service's database contains information on more than 80+ countries and more than 2500 brands.

 Gambling in the country

-Slot machines are some of the most popular types of gambling in Poland, also in demand:
+Slot machines are one of the most popular types of gambling in Poland.
+Also in demand:

 • scratch cards;